rajeshk99/solvex/README.md

-This is a bsic python implimentation which solves a given system of linear equations
+This is a basic python implimentation which solves a given system of linear equations